gamma-opt/oip-notes/course/part2/5-combinatorial_optimisation.md

 4. Output $E'$
 ```

+It can be proven that {prf:ref}`kruskal` is optimal, the MSTs outputted are minimal, but the proof is not within the scope of this course.
+But we can see it in action.
 Suppose for example we would like to obtain the MST for the below nodes.

 % TODO consider changing this example to cities in Finland